 MitraClip® & TAVR

 We're one of the first places in the country to offer the MitraClip® and TAVR procedures.
 These are two of the newest alternatives to open-heart surgery.

 Your Heart Valve Team

-Our surgeons and staff work together to provide the best care for each patient, including new treatments for valve conditions through clinical research trials.
+Our surgeons and staff work together to give you the best care possible.
+That means finding new ways to treat valve conditions through clinical research trials.